 Most of the soldiers were casualties of the Battle of Shiloh on April 6 and 7, 1862.

 Newt won a National Magazine Award in 1999 for his SOUTHERN MUSIC ISSUE with THE OXFORD AMERICAN.
 Previously, Newt was Editor of PROFANE EXISTENCE in Minneapolis, and later, Art Director for Ole Miss' LIVING BLUES magazine.
-Newt Rayburn founded THE LOCAL VOICE media company in March of 2006.
+Newt's many publishing projects led to THE LOCAL VOICE™, which he founded in March of 2006, and ROUNDABOUT OXFORD®, which he founded in May of 2023.

-A seventh-generation Lafayette County, Mississippian, Newt Rayburn has been involved in the Ole Miss area for many years.
-Newt's alter ego—Neuter Cooter—lead the Mississippi band THE COOTERS to Rocknoll Glory across the USA from 1993-2018.
+Newt's alter ego—Neuter Cooter—lead the Mississippi band THE COOTERS® to Rocknoll Glory across the USA from 1993-2018.
+The Cooters music is on most major streaming services.